PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    $ mbl-cli copy payload.tar /scratch 169.254.6.215
    ```

-1. Use Mbed Linux OS CLI `shell` command to get a shell access (SSH) on a device:
+1. Use the Mbed Linux OS CLI `shell` command to get shell access (via SSH) on the device:

    ```
    $ mbl-cli shell [address]